Cheapest Texas Electricity Rates 2026: An Honest Guide - article hero image

 Average Usage (800-1200 kWh/month): You have the most options.
 Competition for average users is fierce.

-High Usage (1500+ kWh/month): Some plans actually get cheaper per kWh at higher usage levels.
+High Usage (1500+ kWh/month): Some plans get cheaper per kWh at higher usage levels.

 Cheapest Rates by Texas City